Planning In Natural Language Improves LLM Search For Code Generation: Analysis

 Investigating the differences in specific models, we notice that trends exhibited by the pass@k curves are not uniform across all models; in fact, each curve seems unique.
 We hypothesize that these differences are in part due to changes in idea diversity, as investigated in Figures~\ref{fig:diversity_rel_improvement_livecodebench},~\ref{fig:diversity_rel_improvement_human_eval},~\ref{fig:diversity_rel_improvement_mbpp}.
+Figure~\ref{fig:diversity_rel_improvement_livecodebench} includes o1-mini diversities, which also follow the observed trend.
 From the figures, we can see that our approximate diversity score accounts for much of the variance we see in the relative improvement that arrives from scaling-up inference-time compute.
 This correlation holds across all methods and models on the same dataset, thus suggesting that diversity score can be used as a proxy to predict for relative pass@k improvement.
 For further discussion on the specifics of the diversity score, see Section~\ref{measuring_diversity}.

 One interesting point of observation is that \mname{} often hurts pass@1 for several models, including most notably Sonnet 3.5 on LiveCodeBench, our best performing combination.
 Intuitively, this is because increasing the diversity across ideas likely dilutes the probability that any \emph{particular} idea is generated, while simultaneously increasing the chance of having \emph{at least one} correct idea within said pool.
 Therefore, pass@1 may be slightly lower than usual, yet pass@k will likely surpass ``pools'' of ideas lacking diversity for this reason.
 See Figure~\ref{fig:simple_pass@k_sets_curves} for a graphical intuition.